Second order chiral kinetic theory under gravity and antiparallel charge-energy flow: Frame dependence and equilibrium

 For this $f_\zero$, the transformation law~\eqref{eq:delta_f1} yields

 where we use Eq.~\eqref{eq:Sigma_p} and define $f'_\zero = df_\zero(g_\zero)/dg_\zero$.
-Although the above relation identifies the frame dependent part involved in $f_\one$ at equilibrium, the frame-independent part is still undetermined.
+Although the above relation identifies the frame-dependent part involved in $f_\one$ at equilibrium, the frame-independent part is still undetermined.
 If we set such an ambiguous part in $f_\one$ to be zero, however, we identify

 This is a plausible form in the sense that the spin-vorticity coupling term is correctly reproduced: $f_\zero + \hbar f_\one \simeq f_\zero (g_\zero + \frac{\hbar}{2} \Sigma_n^{\mu\nu}\nabla_\mu\beta_\nu) + O(\hbar^2)$.
 In this case, the first order Wigner function~\eqref{eq:Rmu1} is written as